 Qualitative research – Qualitative research methods are utilized for gathering non-numerical data.
 It is used to determine the underlying reasons, views, or meanings from study participants or subjects.
 Under the qualitative research design, empirical studies had evolved to test the conventional concepts of evidence and truth while still observing the fundamental principles of recognizing the subjects beings studied as empirical (Powner, 2015).

 This method can be semi-structured or unstructured.
 Results from this research type are more descriptive than predictive.
-It allows the researcher to draw a conclusion to support the hypothesis or theory being examined.
+It allows the researcher to write a conclusion to support the hypothesis or theory being examined.

 Due to realities like time and resources, the sample size of qualitative research is typically small.
 It is designed to offer in-depth information or more insight regarding the problem.
 Some of the most popular forms of methods are interviews, experiments, and focus groups.